ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/quick-start-guide.md

 ```

 ### Configure Device ID
 To identify the device in the network, configure a device ID.
-This ID is used as the network hostname and as a prefix to identify the services provided by the device.
+This ID is used as the network hostname and is used as the `tracelet_id` in the position messages.

 Each device in the network shall have a unique name.
 The name shall consist only of alphanumeric characters, `-` and `_`.
 Avoid blanks and special characters.